daBONDi/ansible-win-devenv/README.md

 - "vagrant up ansidev"
 - If a Domaincontroller is needed
   - "vagrant up dc1"
+- Add more Windows Server Boxes in the Vagrant File under the **Define needed Windows Servers here** Section

 Use **playground** folder for building your playbooks and usecases for development and debugging